-Some of our children will also benefit from a more intensive approach which can be afforded by specific input as part of R Time groups (Emotional Literacy Provision) which includes Beyond SEAL.
+Some of our children will also benefit from a more intensive approach, which can be afforded by specific input as part of R Time groups (Emotional Literacy Provision) using Th.Inc Room Principles, which include Beyond SEAL.

 During R Time we aim to provide a predictable environment in which children can build trusting relationships with both adults and children and improve the skills they need in order to learn.
-There is an emphasis on the assessment of children's language development, social, emotional and behavioural skills, on learning through play, and on sharing "family type" experiences such as preparing and eating a snack together, washing up, reading together etc. Activities are built around the child's needs as identified through the Boxall profile and through observations of involvement in learning activities.
+There is an emphasis on the assessment of children's language development, social, emotional and behavioural skills, on learning through play, and on sharing "family type" experiences such as preparing and eating a snack together...Activities are built around the child's needs as identified through the SDQs and through observations of involvement in learning activities.
 (The Leuven Pupil Involvement Scale).
+Activities are planned on an individual or group basis.

-Morning R Time usually consists of 2 groups with 4-5 children in each group.
 Assessment of progress will be ongoing and classroom observations will take place.
-The Boxall Profile will be revisited for each child after 15 weeks.
+SDQs are revisited for each child after a programme of support, which is usually 10 weeks.